|

 Documents:

-There were two versions of flame spreader.
+There were three versions of flame spreader.
 The name was changed

 from generator to flame spreader in 1928 between model 11 and model